Nathan101203/Nathan101203.github.io/PresentationLink.md

 ## Platform for parallel simulator

 - Originally developed by the CEA (since 2000);
-- Co-developed in partnership since 2007;
+- Co-developed in partnership with IFPEN since 2007;

 ## HPC plateform